 You’re Simply Not Comfortable

 You shouldn’t simply have to “put up” with the degrading quality or comfort of your mattress.
 Considering the fact that we spend roughly one-third of our lives sleeping, investing in the best sleep possible is paramount for health and wellbeing.
 If your mattress is becoming uncomfortable and the quality of your rest is noticeably suffering, don’t accept it as an inevitability or ignore it.
 Find a mattress that will give you the best chance at a good night’s sleep for years to come.

 Considering a Change?

-The Silk + Snow Memory Foam Mattress is made with three layers of high-quality foam, that provide a combination of durability, support and luxurious comfort.
-A high quality 4 lb layer of gel memory foam provides premium comfort and helps to relieve pressure points while you sleep.
-A 1.8 lb layer of transitional performance foam helps to provide support and limit motion transfer, followed by a 1.8 lb base layer to form a stable foundation.
+The original Silk & Snow Memory Foam Mattress is made with three layers of high-quality foam that provide a combination of durability, support and luxurious comfort.
+A high density layer of gel memory foam provides premium comfort and helps to relieve pressure points while you sleep.
+A layer of transitional performance foam helps to provide support and limit motion transfer, followed by a base layer to form a stable foundation.
 For added convenience, the mattress cover is fully removable and washing machine ready.

-The Silk + Snow Hybrid Mattress contains individually-wrapped pocket coils made of double tempered steel which work independently of each other for better support and reduced motion transfer.
-They also contain three layers of foam: a layer of high-density support foam, a layer of 3 lb gel memory foam and a top layer of cooling gel foam.
+The Silk & Snow Hybrid Mattress contains individually-wrapped pocket coils made of double tempered steel which work independently of each other for better support and reduced motion transfer.
+They also contain three layers of foam: a layer of high-density support foam, a layer of high density gel memory foam and a top layer of cooling gel foam.
 Both the pocket coils and the foam layers are meticulously sourced from Canadian manufacturers to ensure optimal comfort and quality.